-The new Interreg programme may build on the existing knowledge and cooperation experience gained in the previous exercises, and use the positive results of the former projects, in order to generate future developments, as the needs identified by the analysis are still relevant for the area.
+The former ENPI programme and the ENI programme implemented in this cross-border area have significantly contributed to the improvement of the quality of life of communities in the area.
+However, the new Interreg programme may build on the existing knowledge and cooperation experience gained in the previous exercises, and use the positive results of the former projects, in order to generate future developments, as the needs identified by the analysis are still relevant for the area.

 In what regards the implementation aspects, the ENI Romania-Ukraine 2014-2020 programme provided adequate support to its potential applicants in the project's generation phase, using various channels and tools.
 Face-to-face information and training events throughout the program area were by far the highly valued.
 However, since the restrictions have forced the programs to seek for hybrid approaches without diminishing content quality, the online environment is worth being creatively explored.
 Renewed or upgraded tools and modalities to develop the capacities of potential applicants and further, of program beneficiaries, need to be considered in this changing environment.
+Examples can range from e.g. tutorials, web-based partner search facility, online webinars/workshops, to online learning or helpdesk platforms.
+Project's generation could also be supported by a web-library of results following the 2014-2020 exercise, aiming to inform and inspire the interested applicants, providing them hints and ideas about how to replicate, multiply or continue past achievements, while avoiding mere duplication.

 Programme terminology, updated in accordance with the new regulations, must be adequately explained in the Guidelines and during the calls for proposals.
 The new approach to the intervention logic at programme and project level, must be highlighted to ensure that the proposals being received, assessed and selected, are consistent with EU concepts and directions.
-Respect of the principles of gender equality and non-discrimination, including for people with a migrant background, will be better emphasized during the implementation of projects, through the implementation procedures.

-Particular attention needs to be paid to applicants intending to execute infrastructure components requiring, technical documentations to prove project maturity and preparedness for implementation.
+Particular attention needs to be paid to applicants intending to execute infrastructure components requiring, as part of the application package, technical documentations to prove project maturity and preparedness for implementation.
 Since significant differences exist, in this respect, between legal provisions in Romania and Ukraine, the Guidelines should, with the support of national actors, make clear the specificities in order to limit the number of clarifications during the assessment process.
 Similarly, it is important that any national particularity impacting the content of the application package be considered beforehand and made explicit in the Guidelines for applicants.